Ljrr3045/web3-udo-monorepo/packages/smart-contracts/README.md

 This project was created under the idea of designing a decentralized and autonomous payment system, with which it is sought to serve as an economic and financial refuge for the "Universidad de Oriente Token".
 The main mission of this project is to allow the university to manage its funds autonomously.

-## Token characteristics
+## Token Characteristics

-- Maximum supplement: 1.000.000 UDOT
+- Maximum Supplement: 1.000.000 UDOT
-- Used network: Mumbai testnet
+- Used Network: Mumbai Testnet
-- Contract address: 0x25dcD86B0948703b7Ced7BD531BE723e86daFCDF
+- Contract Address: 0x25dcD86B0948703b7Ced7BD531BE723e86daFCDF

-### Use cases
+### Use Cases
 The UDOT token is an ERC20 utility token.
 This can can be used as a digital currency.
 The main real uses that it could have are:

 - Create reserve of university funds